Sebalter: 2000–2012: Early career

-From 2000 to 2002, Sebalter played the bass in a Swiss hard rock band called The Stalkers, who specialised in covers of early '70s groups, such as Uriah Heep, Deep Purple and Led Zeppelin.
+From 2000 to 2002, Sebalter played bass in a Swiss hard rock band called The Stalkers, who specialised in covers of early '70s groups, such as Uriah Heep, Deep Purple and Led Zeppelin.
 From 2002 to 2012, Sebalter played the fiddle in a Swiss folk rock band The Vad Vuc, where he released three albums with the band and toured extensively.
 He left the band in 2012 to pursue a solo career.
 In 2005, while he was studying at university, Sebastiano co-presented the youth television series Le vostre vacanze (Your Holiday) on Swiss channel TSI and two New Year specials in 2006 and 2007.

 2013–15: Eurovision Song Contest 2014 and Day of Glory

 In November 2013, "Hunter of Stars" was announced as one of the three entries from Italian Swiss broadcaster RSI for the Swiss national selection.
 Later in the month the song passed the Expert Check stage, progressing to the national final.
 In December the song was released as a single.
 Sebalter and his band performed "Hunter of Stars" on the national final show Die Große Entscheidungsshow on 1 February, winning the selection.
 At the Eurovision Song Contest 2014 in Copenhagen, Denmark, he performed "Hunter of Stars" during the second semi-final on 8 May 2014 and qualified for the grand final on 10 May 2014.
 He finished 13th with 64 points, Switzerland's best result since 2005.
 In July 2014 he released the single "Saturday".
 In January 2015 he released his debut studio album Day of Glory, which includes the singles "Hunter of Stars" and "Saturday".
-The album has peaked to number 9 on the Swiss Albums Chart.
+The album peaked at number 9 on the Swiss Albums Chart.
 In 2015, he retired from music to continue working as a lawyer.
 Despite his intentions and announcements, he still tours around Switzerland and Italy with guitarist Mattia Bordignon and banjo player Rocco Casella.